-The Dual Language Project is a multi-year collaboration between The Watermill Center and Southampton Intermediate School’s 5th and 6th grade Dual Language students.
-The Program brings professional artists together with students and teachers to create original performance works in both English and Spanish.
+The Dual Language Project started in 2010 as a collaboration between The Watermill Center and the Southampton Intermediate School’s 5th and 6th grade Dual Language students.
+The Program brings students and teachers together with professional artists to create original performance works in both English and Spanish.
 The students learn stories from Spanish-speaking cultures, and create sets and costumes to perform at the school and at The Watermill Center.

+2013 – Popo and Ixy.
+The 5th and 6th grade Dual Language Program, taught by Kerry Palumbo and Ellen Martin, returned for their fourth project with us.
+With the program founders, Maria Pessino and Makram Hamdan, The students staged a version of the Aztec legend throughout the building and grounds.
+Click here to view photos from the event.

-2012: Don Quixote.
+2012 – Don Quixote.
 The 6th grade Dual Language Program, taught by Kerry Palumbo and Ellen Martin, returned for their third project with us.
 With the program founders, Maria Pessino and Makram Hamdan, The students staged a version of Don Quixote throughout the building and grounds.

-2013: Popo and Ixy.
-The 5th and 6th grade Dual Language Program, taught by Kerry Palumbo and Ellen Martin, returned for their fourth project with us.
-With the program founders, Maria Pessino and Makram Hamdan, The students staged a version of the Aztec legend throughout the building and grounds.
+Click here to view photos from the event.

 If you are interested in receiving more information about The Watermill Center’s educational programs, please contact Andrea Cote at email@example.com.